silviutroscot/CodeSLAM/README.md

 	- The implementation of the first real-time targeted monocular system that achieves such a tight joint optimisation of motion and dense geometry.

 ## Usage
+- generate the python module for the protobuf: `protoc --python_out=./ scenenet.proto`

 ## Results